Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Introduction of Counting Functions and Counting Complexity Classes

 \subsection{Definitions of Counting Complexity Classes}

-Let us formally introduce five additional nonuniform polynomial state complexity classes associated with ``counting'' used in the rest of this work except for $\oned$ and $\onen$.
-In this work, we define counting complexity classes $\oneu$, $\oneparity$, $\onecequal$, $\onesp$, and $\onep$ using function families in $\onesharp$ and $\onegap$ although $\onep$ is originally defined in terms of unbounded-error probabilistic finite automata in, e.g., \cite{Yam22a}.
-Nonetheless, it is easy to rephrase those definitions in terms of nonuniform families of polynomial-size 1nfa's.
+Let us formally introduce nonuniform polynomial state complexity classes, associated with the notion of ``counting'', which will be used in the rest of this work.
+In particular, we wish to formulate five counting complexity classes $\oneu$, $\oneparity$, $\onecequal$, $\onesp$, and $\onep$ (except for $\oned$ and $\onen$) using function families in $\onesharp$ and $\onegap$.